h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_13_explanation.md

 ### Task
 1. How does ID3 typically handle missing values in practice?
 2. Describe C4.5's "fractional instance" method in one sentence
-3. What are CART's surrogate splits and why are they useful?
+3. What are CART's surrogate splits (using Gini impurity) and why are they useful?
 4. Given a dataset where $30\%$ of samples have missing values for Feature A, which algorithm would be most robust?

 ## Understanding the Problem